-The student will be expected to bring the lecture notes to the next class meeting.
+The student will be expected to take Cornell Notes over the next lecture (definitions, rules, and procedures) before the next class meeting.
 All examples will be completed in class.
-This assignment is for all the respective points or none, there will be no partial credit for partial notes.
-Acceptable formats for notes are printed off, on a computer or tablet, but not on mobile devices (i.e., cell phones).
+The notes must be complete and in the requested format for credit.
+This assignment is for all the respective points or none, there will be not partial credit for partial notes.